lr42/stama/roadmap.md

 - [x] I need to add an indicator that a state is a super state, a starting state, history, deep history, and the preferred entry state for super states.
+- [x] Handle 'internal' transitions, where the transition is set to `None`.